-Sharon Weinberger is a national security reporter with a focus on science and technology issues.
+Sharon Weinberger is a former National Security Editor at The Intercept, with a focus on science and technology issues.

 A document created by an intelligence fusion center with the DHS Office of Intelligence and Analysis appears to serve as a primer for law enforcement on encryption, noting that increasing “public awareness of government surveillance has contributed to the rising consumer demand for covert messaging apps.”

 Over 16,000 Alleged Terrorists Believed Dead, Yet Many Remain Watchlisted

 As of last July, over 3,500 suspected terrorists included in the U.S. government’s central terror database were “confirmed dead” and another 13,000 were “reportedly dead,” yet many of their names continued to be actively monitored in databases like the no-fly list.

 The Pentagon’s Half-Billion-Dollar Drone Boondoggle